intelligence38000/android-docs/src/pages/navigation/overview/user-location.md

 ---
-title: "User location"
+title: User location
-description: Some description
+description: Learn how to retrieve and manager user location in the Mapbox Navigation SDK and Navigation UI SDK for Android.
 products:
+  - Navigation SDK
   - Navigation UI SDK
-  - Navigation SDK
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"